 Notice that some of these are expressions in one variable, others are expressions in two or more variables.
 (How many variables are in the last expression?)
-Also notice that calls to Maple procedures are allowed as parts of expressions.
+Also notice that calls to Maple procedures are allowed as parts of an expression.